 I have very proudly earned a Diploma in Forensic Human Identification from the Faculty of Forensic and Legal Medicine of the Royal College of Physicians and appear to be the only person in the U.S. who actually holds a formal qualification in forensic human identification.

-My board-certification is by the American Board of Forensic Odontology, and I am very glad and humbled to currently serve as Treasurer of the ABFO and Chair of the ABFO Civil Litigation Committee, and have served recently as the Chair of the Bitemark Committee, as well as having been 2013-14 Chair of the ABFO Certification & Examination Committee.
-Other assigments include: Chair of the Amicus Brief Committee of the American Academy of Forensic Sciences, Program Chair of the Odontology Section of the AAFS, and Immediate Past-President of the American Society of Forensic Odontology .
+My board-certification is by the American Board of Forensic Odontology, and I am very glad and humbled to currently serve as Treasurer of the ABFO and Chair of the ABFO Civil Litigation Committee; I have served recently as the Chair of the Bitemark Committee, as well as having been 2013-14 Chair of the ABFO Certification & Examination Committee.
+Other assigments include: Chair of the Amicus Brief Committee of the American Academy of Forensic Sciences, Program Chair of the Odontology Section of the AAFS, and Past-President of the American Society of Forensic Odontology.
 I am very honored to have been elected Executive Secretary of the Forensic Odontology Subcommittee of the National Institute of Standards and Technology Organization of Scientific Area Committees .

 Please note: Baylor College of Dentistry is now Texas A&M University Baylor College of Dentistry, and Texas Wesleyan University School of Law is now Texas A&M University School of Law.
 I have completely embraced the idea that two of my former schools are now part of the Texas A&M system, and have even enrolled in a Texas A&M University Graduate School--Texas A&M-Commerce in biology.